The 2012 Child Maintenance Scheme – fees and charges and how to avoid them

 How to avoid paying fees and charges

-Both parents can avoid the application and collection fees by working together to agree a family-based child maintenance arrangement without using the CMS.
+Both parents can avoid the application and collection fees by working together to agree a private child maintenance arrangement without using the Child Maintenance Service.